-Land use in the vicinity of the PRA predominantly consists of agriculture (livestock grazing), except for the southwestern edge where it intersects with the small residential community of Timpas, Colorado.
-About two-thirds of the lands immediately surrounding and including the PRA are U.S. Forest Service (USFS) - Comanche National Grasslands, but with a section of the PRA by Timpas being private lands (Figure 2).
+Land use in the vicinity of the PRA predominantly consists of agriculture (livestock grazing).
+All of the lands immediately surrounding and including the PRA are U.S. Forest Service (USFS) - Comanche National Grasslands (Figure 2).
+Some private land holdings do exist to farther to the west but well outside of the area around the PRA.